SebastianOpiyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Lets display a file assignment, using <cat> command.
 3. Displaying content of two files at ago using <cat> command.
 4. Display the last 10 lines of a file using <tail> command.
+5. Display the first 10 lines of a file using <head> command.